osrf-migration/swarm-wiki/Home.md

 1. `gazebo worlds/rotor_simple_36.world`

-    This will run a sample world with 36 rotocraft.
+    This will run a sample world with 36 rotorcraft.

-3. `gazebo worlds/ground_simple_36.world`
+1. `gazebo worlds/ground_simple_36.world`

     This will run a sample world with 36 ground vehicles.